Andrew Henderson

 Applicants born in India but have never held an Indian Passport can also apply given that they provide the necessary documents.
 They would need to provide their Birth Certificate, and the Exit Permit or Stay Visa issued after their birth in India.
 Plus, the Exit Stamps on their passport when they first left India.

-Bear in mind that if you were born in India between the 26th of January 1950 to 30th June 1987, then you would need to show your Birth Certificate that’s issued by the Indian Government.
-You would also need to show Proof of Indian Origin from your parents, grandparents, or great-grandparents.
+If you were born in India between the 26th of January 1950 to 30th June 1987, then you will need to show your Birth Certificate that’s issued by the Indian Government.
+You would also need to show proof of Indian origin from your parents, grandparents, or great-grandparents.

 Those applicants born outside of India and have never held an Indian Passport can apply based on their parents, grandparents, or great-grandparents’ Indian origin.
 They would also need to provide their Birth Certificate.
 Plus, they would need to verify their relationship with the person on whose behalf they’re claiming their Indian origin.